brian-lui/DiveFrog/README.md

 # DiveFrog
 My first coding project!
 It works but the code is horrible.
 Please forgive me.
-It runs in LOVE2d 0.10.
-Thanks.
+It runs in LOVE2d 11.x Thanks.

-I will compile this into a MacOS and Windows version eventually.
-Sorry for this low quality readme.
+I compiled it into "Divefrog Premium Edition.zip" for Windows machines.
+Mac users can make it yourselves since owning a Mac means you're so smart.